-A new baby is an exciting addition to a family.
-It’s natural to focus on the immediate necessities, such as baby clothes, furniture and feeding materials; but besides those cute outfits and cuddly stuffed animals, parents may also benefit their child by planning for the future.
+A new baby is a joyous addition to any family.
+It’s natural for parents to focus on the immediate necessities, such as baby clothes, furniture, and feeding materials; however, aside from those adorable outfits and cuddly stuffed animals, parents can benefit their child by planning for the future.

-Besides all the materials such as baby furniture that add up, how are your monthly expenses going to increase?
-How much will you be spending on diapers, baby food and other supplies?
-You want to plan for other expenses such as day care costs and doctor visits.
-We wouldn’t trade our children for the world but they do add significantly add to our list of financial responsibilities.
+Aside from all the materials, such as baby furniture, that add up, how will your monthly expenses rise?
+How much money will you spend on diapers, baby food, and other necessities?
+You should budget for additional expenses such as daycare and doctor visits.
+We wouldn’t trade our children for anything, but they do significantly increase our financial responsibilities.

-If your budget is tight, hold off on that bedroom set until your baby can appreciate it; instead, only buy the items you need.
-Cut those coupons for food and diapers.
-One item that should be purchased early on is a life insurance policy, especially if your child is healthy.
-Your premiums will be reasonable.
-Don’t wait for a diagnosis later on that could cause a higher monthly rate.
+If money is tight, put off buying that bedroom set until your baby can appreciate it; instead, only buy what you need.
+Cut those food and diaper coupons.
+A life insurance policy should be purchased early on, especially if your child is healthy.
+Your insurance premiums will be reasonable.
+Don’t wait for a later diagnosis, which could result in a higher monthly rate.

-It’s also important to look way ahead into the future.
-College is becoming more expensive each year.
-While new legislation aims to reduce education costs, parents who create a college fund now may be in a better position to help their children with tuition expenses, reports the Kansas Star.
+It is also critical to look far into the future.
+Every year, the cost of attending college rises.
+While new legislation aims to lower education costs, parents who establish a college fund now may be in a better position to assist their children with tuition costs, according to the Kansas Star.

-Purchasing a life insurance policy or including the new baby in existing coverage is a good way to ensure the child will be financially cared for if the worst should happen, the newspaper reports.
-Proceeds from a life insurance policy can help survivors maintain sufficient income or set up a trust for beneficiaries.
+According to the newspaper, purchasing a life insurance policy or including the new baby in existing coverage is a good way to ensure the child will be financially cared for if the worst should happen.
+The proceeds of a life insurance policy can assist survivors in maintaining a sufficient income or in establishing a trust for beneficiaries.

-The Massachusetts Office of Consumer Affairs and Business Regulation and the Massachusetts Division of Insurance says that in addition to updating financial information, new parents should also make sure they fully understand their coverage.
+According to the Massachusetts Office of Consumer Affairs and Business Regulation and the Massachusetts Division of Insurance, new parents should update their financial information as well as ensure they fully understand their coverage.

-Parents should make sure their wills are updated to name the guardian of a child or the custodian of any assets left to minors.
+Parents should update their wills to name a child’s guardian or the custodian of any assets left to minors.

-Parents want the best for their children and planning for the unexpected is a good way to ensure they will be cared for.
-Maintaining health, life insurance and college accounts will help provide for a child’s medical and financial well-being.
+Parents want the best for their children, and preparing for the unexpected is a good way to ensure that they will be taken care of.
+Maintaining health, life, and college savings accounts will assist in providing for a child’s medical and financial well-being.